Microsoft/MCW-Azure-Blockchain/Whiteboard design session/WDS trainer guide - Azure Blockchain.md

     **Answer:**

-    By default the Azure Blockchain Workbench does use the Ethereum Blockchain technology.
+    By default the Azure Blockchain Workbench does use the Ethereum blockchain ledger.
 However, it implements your own private instance of an Ethereum powered Blockchain network that you completely control.
 While you are using the same Blockchain technology that powers the Ethereum cryptocurrency, your Workbench instance is a separate, secure, private instance that your organization controls.

 3. When adopting Blockchain and Smart Contract technologies, what does the learning curve look like for your development team?